 4th North York Local Militia (York, Thirsk)

-An unidentified excavated button, sold on eBay, could possibly be attributed to this regiment; the metal is not noted, the diameter 16 mm.
+An unidentified excavated button, sold on eBay, could also possibly be attributed to this regiment; the metal is not noted, the diameter 16 mm.
 On an eight rayed star, within a narrow circular border, is inscribed “4 / N Y”.
 (This echoes the design of a similar, silvered button marked “2 / N Y”, attributed to the 2nd North York “regular” Militia, ex Supplementary.
 No 4th “regular” Militia was raised.)

 5th North York Local Militia (Scarborough)

 Formed in 1809.
 Lieut Col Comm John Fothergill, commissioned 28 February 1809.